mmajewsk/Tonic/README.md

 ## Connecting the wires

 For the reference to the RPI0 pinout, use [this](https://pinout.xyz/) website.
 I will use both the board numbering and BCM.
-So here is the wiring scheme:
+So here is the wiring scheme (ITS NOT CORRECT - SEE ISSUE #18 ):

 ![wiring-scheme-bb](https://imgur.com/DKIMYCb.jpg)
 ![overall_wires](https://imgur.com/C4JZ7Y8.jpg)